SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

 ````

 !!! warning
-    Depending on your project setup, the UI5 Tooling tends to have lots of open files at the same time during a build.
+    Depending on your project setup, the UI5 Tooling tends to open many files simultaneously during a build.
 To prevent errors like `EMFILE: too many open files`, we urge custom task implementations to use the [graceful-fs](https://github.com/isaacs/node-graceful-fs#readme) module as a drop-in replacement for the native `fs` module.

 ## Helper Class `TaskUtil`